xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 Drop `\` can be spelled `drop` to avoid using the backslash inside template literals.
 Lift `/` may be spelled `lift` for minor grammatical reasons.

-Note that the absolute value is technically a function call and that it behaves differently depending on the domain of the argument.
-In the logarithmic domain it inverts values below unity e.g. `linear(abs(logarithmic(1/2)))` evaluates to `2`.
+Geometric (i.e. logarithmic) absolute value takes the normal absolute value and further inverts the result if it's below 1/1.

 #### Vectorized unary operators